gca-research-group/jabuti-ce-jabuti-dsl-grammar/README.md

 - Month

 ### TimeInterval
-Defines an interval that a integration should happens.
-The interval needs be a valid hour.
+Defines an interval in which an integration should happen.
+The interval needs to be a valid hour.

 ```
 TimeInterval(00:00:00 to 08:00:00)